Qwoyn/smoke-state/README.md

 Then create index.js and we can start building!
 First we'll import our dependencies:
 ```
-var smoke = require('dsmoke'); // This is our interface to the smoke blockchain.
+var steem = require('dsteem'); // This is our interface to the smoke blockchain.
 var smokeState = require('smoke-state'); // This will allow us to build our DApp.
 var smokeTransact = require('smoke-transact'); // This makes it easy to make transactions on the smoke blockchain.
 var readline = require('readline'); // For the CLI (command line interface).